akdhawan/EE133.github.io/Lab_3/README.md

 ## **Abstract**
 ---
-The purpose of a mixer is to take two input signals at different frequences and produce new signals at the sum and difference of those input frequencies.There are many types of mixers including Diode-ring mixers, FET-ring mixers, and Gilbert cells.
+The purpose of a mixer is to take two input signals at different frequences and produce new signals at the sum and difference of those input frequencies.
+There are many types of mixers including Diode-ring mixers, FET-ring mixers, and Gilbert cells.
 In this lab, we construct a mixer with a FET-ring and then analyze the mixer with performance metrics.

 ## **Background**
 ---